Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation

 \section{LLMs in Music Recommendation: Domain-specific Challenges and Opportunities}

-In the following, we focus on three key aspects of music recommender systems where LLMs have been applied: item modeling, user modeling, and natural language-based music recommendation.
-For each of these aspects, we structure the discussion around three main points: 1) Background or fundamentals of the task; 2) Music-specific challenges and domain considerations, highlighting what makes the problem unique in the context of music.
-3) Impact of LLMs, analyzing how generative language models can or have already changed methods and capabilities in the respective task.

-Past research on music item or user modeling for MRS has primarily focused on two directions: (1) enriching items/users with explicit, often high-level information (e.g., tag annotation or extraction, knowledge base linking) and (2) representing item/users as meaningful features for use in content-based or hybrid recommender systems (e.g., representation learning.)
+In the following, we focus on three key aspects of MRSs where LLMs have been applied: user modeling (Section~\ref{sec:2.1}), item modeling (Section~\ref{sec:2.2}), and natural language-based music recommendation (Section~\ref{sec:nl_mrec}).
+For each of these aspects, we structure the discussion around three main points: 1) background or fundamentals of the task; 2) music-specific challenges and domain considerations, highlighting what makes the problem unique in the context of music; 3) impact of LLMs, analyzing how generative language models can or have already changed methods and capabilities in the respective task.
+Past research on music item or user modeling for MRSs has primarily focused on two directions: (1) enriching items/users with explicit, often high-level information (e.g., tag annotation or extraction, knowledge base linking) and (2) representing items/users as meaningful features for use in content-based or hybrid recommender systems (e.g., representation learning).
 In what follows, we concentrate on the first aspect, which directly leverages the generative capabilities of LLMs to enrich the item or user information.
-The second aspect, involving text embedding and feature representation, is left for future work, as it encompasses broader approaches that extend beyond LLMs to include other text encoders and representation models.
+The second aspect, involving text embedding and feature representation, is left for future work, as it encompasses broader approaches that extend beyond LLMs to include other text encoders and multimodal representation models.